-Two fall favorites, pumpkin and apple, team up to create this moist and tender Pumpkin Apple Bread with cinnamon streusel.
-It’s begging to be paired with a cup of coffee or tea on a chilly fall day!
+Pumpkin and apple come together in this moist, tender Pumpkin Apple Bread with Cinnamon Streusel.
+It’s perfect with a hot cup of coffee or tea on a crisp autumn day.

 Pumpkin bread is a lovely fall treat.
 Apple bread is equally as delicious.
-And both taste so good on a chilly fall day!
+And both taste so good on a chilly day.
+This recipe combines the two to create the perfect fall treat: Pumpkin Apple Bread with Cinnamon Streusel.

-- A whole can of pumpkin—no half cans to use up here!
-(Just like my Pumpkin Bars with Cream Cheese Frosting)
+- It uses a whole can of pumpkin—no half cans to use up (just like my Pumpkin Bars with Cream Cheese Frosting and Grandma’s Pumpkin Dump Cake)

-- Moist and tender; and stays that way for several days at least
+- Moist and tender; and it stays that way for several days at least

 - Pockets of tender apples